 They are available in three widths and are popular among riders with wide feet.

 With proper care, these shoes will last you for years, thanks to their Kangaroo leather upper.
+Furthermore, it stretches and wraps your feet like a glove, providing excellent comfort.

 The only main disadvantages of these shoes are their higher price and worse ventilation compared to some alternatives.

-They also have a higher stack because of the shoe curvature and sole thickness, so you will need to compensate it with the saddle height.
+They also have a higher stack because of the shoe curvature and sole thickness, so you will need to compensate for it with the saddle height.

 Product picture source: lakecycling.com